Hell's Kitchen (American TV series): Challenges

 In challenges, the teams or individual is tasked with a cooking challenge by Ramsay.
 The type of challenges are varied, including ingredient preparation, meal preparation and taste tests.
 The first challenge of each season is a signature dish cook-off, giving the chefs an opportunity to show Ramsay their cooking.

 Each season typically includes one or more challenges that allows teams to construct several dishes either for a banquet to be held the next dinner service or as part of designing their own menus.
 Other challenges typically include a "taste it, now make it" task, where chefs must attempt to recreate a dish Ramsay has prepared after tasting it only, and a "blind taste test" where chefs identify ingredients while blindfolded and wearing sound-blocking headphones.
 Some challenges have been full breakfast or lunch services, where the team completing the service first is declared the winner.

 The winner of the challenge is determined by either a scoring system set for that challenge or by Ramsay's and/or guest judges' opinions.
 The winning team or chef receives a reward (generally a recreational activity away from Hell's Kitchen and other potential prizes), while the losing team or chefs are forced to do a mundane task, such as cleaning the kitchens, preparing a specific ingredient for the following dinner, having to prepare the food for both kitchens, and sometimes eating something unsavory (such as food waste blended into a smoothie) for lunch.

-From season 19 to season 21, a high-stakes elimination challenge was conducted before the first dinner service where chefs must create a dish according to a set standard (such as the incorporation of a required ingredient or the making of a certain dish and adding a personal touch to it).
-The two or three chefs from each team that were deemed the worst performers were asked to present their dish to Ramsay, and the chef he deemed to have the worst dish of the challenge (or had the least amount of realistic potential to improve) was eliminated on the spot without participating in a single dinner service (though, in its final iteration in season 21, the decision was nullified after the contestant affected by the challenge, Ileana D'Silva, successfully pleaded her case to stay to Ramsay and compelled him to change his mind).
+From season 19 to season 21, and from season 23, a high-stakes elimination challenge was conducted before the first dinner service where chefs must create a dish according to a set standard (such as the incorporation of a required ingredient or the making of a certain dish and adding a personal touch to it).
+The two or three chefs from each team that were deemed the worst performers were asked to present their dish to Ramsay, and the chef he deemed to have the worst dish of the challenge (or had the least amount of realistic potential to improve) was eliminated on the spot without participating in a single dinner service.
+However, in season 21, the contestant who was deemed the weakest, Ileana D'Silva, convinced Chef Ramsay to change his mind, allowing her to stay longer.
+In season 23, no contestant was eliminated through this challenge due to the quality of all the dishes put forward.